MillerMarc1/Crypto-MinerDashboard/README.md

 ## Description

-The Crypto-MinerDashbord is a project that uses a Power BI frontend to display miner information from Ethermine.
+The Crypto-MinerDashboard is a project that uses a Power BI frontend to display miner information from Ethermine.
 Data is pulled by a PowerShell script via APIs.
 The PowerShell script connects to a SQL server and pushes data to a table [here](#sql-db-setup)

 ## Setup